12 min read

 Hall of Fame Resort and Entertainment Company | Form 10-K/A Annual Report

 Because labor costs are and will continue to be a major component of our operating expenses, higher labor costs could reduce our profitability.
 Higher labor costs could result from, among other things, labor shortages that require us to raise labor rates in order to attract employees, and increases in minimum wage rates.
 Higher employee health insurance costs could also adversely affect our profitability.
 Additionally, increased labor costs, labor shortages or labor disruptions by employees of our third-party contractors and subcontractors could disrupt our operations, increase our costs and affect our profitability.

 Lear Corp | Form 10-Q Quarterly Report

 Although industry production has improved relative to 2020, production remains below recent historic levels.
 It is likely that, for a period of time, the global automotive industry will continue to be impacted by the COVID-19 pandemic, particularly through supply shortages, ongoing costs related to personal protective equipment and higher labor costs reflecting an increase in absenteeism.

 Coupang Inc. | Form 10-Q Quarterly Report

 When we overstock products, we may be required to take significant inventory markdowns or write-offs and incur commitment costs, which could result in lower margins and higher labor costs as a percentage of sales, which would harm our financial performance.

 Fat Brands Inc. | Series B Stock Prospectus

 An increase in the costs of employee wages, benefits and insurance (including workers’ compensation, general liability, property and health) could result from government imposition of higher minimum wages or from general economic or competitive conditions.
 In addition, competition for qualified employees could compel our franchisees to pay higher wages to attract or retain key crew members, which could result in higher labor costs and decreased profitability.

 Track other trends happening in real-time across the consumer discretionary sector.
-Request a free two-week trial to AlphaSense and access data from over 10,000 content sources.
+Request a free trial to AlphaSense and access data from over 10,000 content sources.
 Sign up here.